March 21, 2023

 Court rejects SEC petition for Telegram banking information

-The New York Southern District Court rejected a request by the US Securities and Exchange Commission (SEC) for a full banking reporting on the use of Telegram investor funds.
+The Southern District Court of New York rejected the US Securities and Exchange Commission's (SEC) request to obtain fullbank reporting on the use of funds from Telegram investors.

 On January 6, the court held a conference call with the participants in the proceedings and found the SEC’s petition for disclosing Telegram banking information illegal.